bioinformaticsdotca/CSHL_2019/Module15/EM_GSEA_lab.md

 We populated the fields manually.
 If you work with your own data, a way to populate automatically the fields is to drag and drop your GSEA folder in the 'Data Set' window.
 You are encouraged to give it a try once you finished the lab with your own GSEA results.

-Unformatted results:
+**Unformatted results**:

-Note: layout will be different for each user (there is a random seed in the layout algorithm) but it does not change the results or interpretation (the connections are the same, only the display is different).
+**Note**: layout will be different for each user (there is a random seed in the layout algorithm) but it does not change the results or interpretation (the connections are the same, only the display is different).

 <img src="https://github.com/bioinformaticsdotca/Pathways_2018/blob/master/module3_lab/img/EM3.png?raw=true" alt="EM" width="750" />